This section will highlight the biggest questions and most important information our community needs to know right now.

 Will students living in off-campus housing have access to the quarantine beds should that be required?

-Are first-year students required to live on-campus, per usual policy?
+Are first-year students required to live on-campus this fall, per usual policy?

 No. The requirement for first-year students to live on campus has been waived for the 2020-21 academic year.